dms-vep/Nipah_Malaysia_RBP_DMS/docs/pipeline_information.md

 <a href="notebooks/filter_data.html" target="_self">Filtering notebook</a>

-The final averaged data were filtered based on the following parameters that are contained within the [nipah_config.yaml](https://github.com/dms-vep/Nipah_Malaysia_RBP_DMS/blob/master/nipah_config.yaml){target="_self"} file.
+The final averaged data were filtered based on parameters that are contained within the [nipah_config.yaml](https://github.com/dms-vep/Nipah_Malaysia_RBP_DMS/blob/master/nipah_config.yaml){target="_self"} file.
 More information about these parameters are listed in the notebook.

 ## Raw Filtered Data
 ::: tip These data have been filtered.
 For pre-filtered raw .csv files, go to individual pages to view and download.